animatedmax/spring-data-geode/src/main/markdown/index.md

-However, it would be sad to offer a Lucene Data Access Object (DAO) that only uses Apache Geode and Apache Lucene data types (such as Apache Geode’s `LuceneResultStruct`).
+However, it would be sad to offer a Lucene Data Access Object (DAO) that only uses Apache Geode and Apache Lucene data types (such as Apache Geode's `LuceneResultStruct`).
 Therefore, SDG gives you the `ProjectingLuceneOperations` interface to remedy these important application concerns.
 The following listing shows the `ProjectingLuceneOperations` interface definition: